Solsbury Hill: Wildlife

-The plants and animals that live on Solsbury Hill reflect the habitat provided by grassland overlying the limestone rock beneath.
+The plants and animals that live on Little Solsbury reflect the habitat provided by grassland overlying the limestone rock beneath.
 Specialist plants and animals, some of which are rare species, have adapted to the calcareous grassland.
 Most of the landscape is largely unaffected by agriculture as shown by the yellow meadow ant.

 Examples of plant species found include bird's foot trefoil, vetches, greater knapweed, harebells, yarrow (Achillea millefolium), and scabious.
 It is one of a series of flower-rich habitats that Avon Wildlife Trust are trying to link together.
 The plants attract a range of insects including: the six-spotted burnet moth, hummingbird hawk-moth and a number of butterflies including chalkhill blues.
 A small population of common buzzard (Buteo buteo) nest in the area.
 Roe deer (Capreolus capreolus), badger and red fox are seen.
 Skylarks also nest on the hill.

 In popular culture

-Solsbury Hill is the inspiration for an eponymous song, released in 1977 by rock musician Peter Gabriel as his first solo single.
+Solsbury Hill (more accurately 'Little Solsbury') is the inspiration for an eponymous song, released in 1977 by rock musician Peter Gabriel as his first solo single.
 A recording of the natural sounds on the hill forms the track "A Quiet Moment" on Gabriel's 2011 album New Blood, which precedes the orchestral version of his song.

 The Warlord Chronicles, a historical fiction trilogy of books, places the site of Mount Badon at Solsbury Hill.